evantimms/jsoc_frontend_interview/README.md

 #### Feature 2

 We wish to add a new metric, priority.
-This metric will have values of low, medium, or high.
+This metric will have a value of low, medium, or high.
 The priority is assigned to an attack based on the following table of ratings:

 | Rating                              | Low   | Medium | High                    |
 | :---------------------------------- | :---- | :----- | :---------------------- |